ChristChurchMayfair/ccm-assistant/README.md

 - Add these environment variables:
   - `PYTHONPATH` - the file path of the `src/` directory
 - Make the file, `src/alexa_secrets.py`, containing API keys and the like.
-Copy across the content from `src/alexa_secrets.py.template` and either get your own keys or email mauriceyap@hotmail.co.uk
+Copy across the content from `src/alexa_secrets.py.template` and either get your own keys or email Maurice Yap